blu-corner/sbf/README.md

 ### Example Usage

-Examples for publish/subscribe, request/reply can be found in ./tools/ directory this is the best place to start
+Examples for publish/subscribe, request/reply can be found in [examples](./examples) directory this is the best place to start.

-When creating application, typically you need to create the following base compoonents
+When creating an application, typically you need to create the following base compoonents

 * Log
 * KeyValue for properties